bayl0n/Projects/README.md

 # What will be found here?

-Programming projects either from Python or other languages that I learn in the future
+Programming projects either from Python or other languages that I learn in the future such as Java.

 # Resources